codeboten/opentelemetry-specification/specification/api-correlationcontext.md

 ### RemoveCorrelation

-To delete a label, the Correlations API provides a function which takes a context and a key as input.
+To delete an entry, the Correlations API provides a function which takes a context and a name as input.
 Returns an updated `Context` which no longer contains the selected `Name`.

 Required parameter: